binqing/code_path_homework/README.md

 ### 3. (Required) WordPress <= 4.2.2 - Authenticated Stored Cross-Site Scripting (XSS) in Creating New Post

-- [ ] Summary: Cross-Site Scripting vulnerability in the text editor box allows remote hackers to inject malicious code into the content of a post if they want to create a new post.
+- [ ] Summary: Cross-Site Scripting vulnerability in the text editor box allows remote hackers to inject arbitrary web script or HTML into the content of a post when creating a new post.
 This post can be later read by others who visits the site and included in dynamic content.
   - Vulnerability types: XSS
   - Tested in version: 4.2
   - Fixed in version: 4.2.3
 - [ ] GIF Walkthrough:

   - <img src= XSS.gif />
-  -

 - [ ] Steps to recreate:
    - 1. Log into WP as admin
    - 2. Create a new post